Varanus timorensis

-Varanus timorensis, the Timor monitor or spotted tree monitor, is a species of small monitor lizards native to the island of Timor and some adjacent islands.
+The Timor monitor (Varanus timorensis), also known as the spotted tree monitor, is a species of small monitor lizard which can be found in Timor, Rote, Savu and other nearby islands in Timor-Leste and Indonesia.

 Taxonomy

-Kimberley rock monitors (Varanus glauerti), banded tree monitors (Varanus scalaris), and spotted tree monitors (Varanus similis) were once considered subspecies of the Timor monitor, but have since been elevated to full species status.
+The Kimberley rock monitor (Varanus glauerti), the banded tree monitor (Varanus scalaris), and the spotted tree monitor (Varanus similis) were once considered subspecies of the Timor monitor, but have all since been elevated to full species status.

-Currently, the peacock monitor (Varanus auffenbergi) is sometimes considered a subspecies, but is usually considered its own species.
+Currently, the peacock monitor (Varanus auffenbergi) is considered a subspecies by some sources, but most sources consider it to be its own species.

 Description

 The Timor monitor is a dwarf species of monitor lizard belonging to the subgenus Odatria.
 Generally, it is dark greenish-gray to almost black in background color, with bright gold-yellow or sometimes bluish spotting along its dorsal surface and a lighter straw-yellow color on its ventral side.
 It has a pointed snout, excellent eyesight and hearing, sharp teeth, and a prehensile tail that measures two-thirds of its total length.
 V. timorensis also has long, sharp claws well-suited for climbing and defense.
 The species grows to a maximum of 61 cm, and weighs between 100 and 350 g.